Soaring Eagles Dance Group

 The Soaring Eagles Dance Group is an organization that teaches American Indian students from grades K-12 to powwow dance.
 The children put on exhibitions of cultural dance while wearing tribal regalia for audiences across Southern California.
 The aim of the program is to preserve traditions and culture through education of Native American youth.

 History

 The Soaring Eagles Dance Group was founded by Randy Edmands, Roy Cook, and Vickie Gambala in 2008.
-The group was created by them to do something for the children and community in order to bring together urban natives n.
+The group was created by them to do something for the children and community in order to bring urban natives together.
 At first the classes took place in a community hall in North Park but eventually grew and moved to the Ballard Parent Center in Old Town, San Diego.
-These classes include speakers and potlucks to bring the community together.
-The group was created to teach children and Native culture, how to dance the powwow, and how to design and make tribal regalia.
-It was founded on the mission to heal and strengthen traditional American tribal family values and preserve traditions and culture through diversity and education of Native American youth.

 Chuck Cadotte has been with the group since the creation and is the main Staff Instructor.
 Cadotte instructs a weekly powwow dance class and teaches American Indian Youth traditions through these dance classes.